Are You Salt Sensitive or Potassium Deficient

 - Constipation: Adequate levels of dietary potassium will help your digestive system stay regular.

-- High insulin: There’s a relationship between sugar, blood sugar, diabetes, and potassium intake.
-In fact, when you have enough dietary potassium, the need for insulin goes down - so I always recommend increased potassium intake for diabetic clients.
+- High Fat Storing Hormone: There’s a relationship between sugar, blood sugar, diabetes, and potassium intake.
+In fact, when you have enough dietary potassium, the need for Fat Storing Hormone goes down - so I always recommend increased potassium intake for diabetic clients.

 - Muscle weakness: You can have this inexplicable muscle weakness and not know why.
 That’s because electrolytes are needed to help the muscles contract.
 If you don't have enough potassium, sodium, or calcium, you'll experience muscle weakness.